Personalizing Agent Privacy Decisions via Logical Entailment: Related Work

-\paragraph{Personalized Settings} \citet{groschupp2025can} investigated personalized access control in LLMs, where the LLM must determine whether to grant data access by evaluating an incoming request against the user's stated access-control preferences (e.g. "I prefer to not share data unless necessary").
+\paragraph{User Privacy Preferences} \citet{groschupp2025can} and \citet{wu2025towards} investigated personalized access control in LLMs, where the LLM must determine whether to grant data access by evaluating an incoming request against a user's access-control preferences (e.g., "I prefer not to share data unless necessary").
 However, it might not be practical to assume that users can explicitly specify access-control preferences.
-Further, delegating the access control decision to LLMs can struggle to align with the user's access-control preferences, especially with limitations of LLMs such hallucinations \cite{ji2023survey, kalai2025language, zhang2023siren} and biases \cite{gallegos2024bias}.
+Further, delegating the access control decision to LLMs may result in misalignment with the user's access-control preferences, especially with limitations of LLMs such as hallucinations \cite{ji2023survey, kalai2025language, zhang2023siren} and biases \cite{gallegos2024bias}.
 Another work studied how well LLMs align with human preferences in household human-robot interaction contexts \cite{sullivan2025benchmarking}.
 Our work, on the other hand, focuses on a different problem setup, where we evaluate LLMs making privacy decisions on behalf of users.
-The final work evaluates how well do judgments from LLMs align with user expectations \cite{cheng2024ci}.
-However, their evaluation is quite limited as the dataset is synthetically generated with the author's annotating the user appropriateness labels.
+The final work evaluates how well judgments from LLMs align with user expectations \cite{cheng2024ci}.
+However, their evaluation is quite limited as the dataset is synthetically generated with the authors annotating the user-appropriateness labels.